A new year is approaching! It’s time to think about insurance and copay coverage with XEMBIFY.

 What medications are used to treat PI?

-There are more than 450 types of primary immunodeficiency.
-For PI disorders that affect antibody production, doctors may recommend immune globulin replacement therapy.3 Over-the-counter drugs such as aspirin, decongestants, and/or expectorants are used to treat symptoms.
+There are more than 450 types of PI.3 For disorders that affect antibody production, doctors may recommend immune globulin replacement therapy.1 Over-the-counter drugs, such as aspirin, decongestants, and/or expectorants are, used to treat symptoms.
 Antibiotics are also used to treat infections and deal with a wide range of germs that have a greater impact on people with PI.4

 Other treatments may also be available.4